ZuluCharlie/zulu-wheel/README.md

 ### Twitch integration
 ### Streamer.bot integration
 ### Read entries directly from a text file
-### Control every aspect of the giveaway, from the background images to the sounds of the wheel can be customized!
+### Control every aspect of the giveaway!
+Everything from the background images to the sounds of the wheel can be customized!
 Play around with all the settings available and make this truly your own!
 ### Static Wheels - Highly specialized wheels with more options available, such as adding images, items weights, individual winner messages, and more.

 ## [Send feedback](https://github.com/ZuluCharlie/zulu-wheel/issues)

-This app is currently in beta, and only available on Windows.
 If you come across any issues or have a feature you'd like to request [please leave them here.](https://github.com/ZuluCharlie/zulu-wheel/issues)

 ## [Support me](https://ko-fi.com/zulucharlie)